Low-flow fixtures: Low-flush toilets

 Low-flush toilets use significantly less water per flush than older conventional toilets.
 In the United States, Older conventional toilet models, typically those built before 1982, can use 5 to 7 gallons of water per flush.
 Toilets from the era of 1982-1993 may use a somewhat smaller 3.5 gpf.
 Modern washdown and symphonic variant standard flush toilets in the United States use 1.6 gpf or 6 lpf (liters per flush).

 Dual flush systems are widely available allowing 1.6 gpf for solids and 1.1 gpf for liquids.
 Depending on user behavior, the use of dual-flush toilets potentially saves more water than standard flush toilets.
 EPA water sense high efficiency certified toilets use 1.28 GPF or less while still providing equal or superior performance to higher water use alternatives.

 Other toilet alternatives such as air assisted toilets, and foam-flush toilets use only a small amount of water but are currently not in widespread use.
 Composting toilets require little to no water but have limitations compared to the conventional toilet.

 Low-flow showerheads

 In the United States the conventional showerhead uses 2.5 gallons per minute and the average person in the United States takes an 8-minute shower meaning an average water consumption of approximately 20 gallons per shower.
+Switching to water-efficient fixtures is a smart way to save water, reduce your utility bills, and support environmental sustainability.
 A reduced flow showerhead meeting EPA's WaterSense standards must demonstrate use of no more than 2.0 GPM.
 The average family in the United States could save 2,700 gallons of water per year by installing a WaterSense certified showerhead.
 Some Air assisted ultra-low flow showerheads are able to maintain a satisfying showering experience while using a much smaller 1.6 gpm.

 Another emerging option for the highest level of water saving showerheads are Thermostatic Shut-off Valves (TSV).
 Showerheads equipped with a TSV will automatically shutoff once the desired temperature is reached, saving the hot water used while waiting for the shower water to warm.